jorg-j/idplib/README.md

 ## Usage

-Useage will be broken down into a few concepts.
+Usege will be broken down into a few concepts.
 General and tool specific.

 ### General